vovler/nginx-autoinstall/README.md

 ## What is this
-Basically latest nginx, php, percona_myself, letsencrypt via certbot and csf for ubuntu22.04
+Basically latest nginx, php, percona_mysql + xtrabackup, letsencrypt via certbot and csf for ubuntu22.04

 ## Usage